cloudxabide/devops/README.md

 ## Summary
 DevOps type stuff I find useful - whatever that might mean.

 The particular Renaissance I happen to be in involves a career transition to the cloud, from a primary focus on Infrastructure and OS Platform (i.e.  Red Hat Enterprise Linux, and Red Hat Products - OpenShift, Satellite, Ansible) ... while also switching to a Mac as my daily driver from a Fedora Linux laptop.
-I imagine this is not a big ask for seasoned developers, but... like I mentioned, I am a "platform guy" which I have spent the entirety of my career doing.
+I imagine this is not a big ask for seasoned developers, but... like I mentioned, I am a "Infrastructure guy" which I have spent the entirety of my career doing.

+My past:
+* Enterprise Storage (Hitachi, EMC, NetApp)
+* Backup & Restore (Netbackup and TSM)
+* Operating System (Solaris, Vmware, AIX)
+* Consultant, Solutions Architect
+* Worked for Sun Microsystems and Red Hat

 I have created this repo to track my latest Renaissance.